Varanasi Cricket Stadium

 Varanasi International Cricket Stadium is a currently in-construction cricket stadium in Varanasi, Uttar Pradesh, India.
-It's expected to be completed by December 2025.
+It was expected to be completed by May 2026 but is delayed now.
 The venue will have a seating capacity of 30,000 spectators which can be extended up to 40,000.
-Upon completion, it will be the fourth international cricket stadium in Uttar Pradesh after Green Park Stadium in Kanpur, Ekana Cricket Stadium in Lucknow and Saifai International Cricket Stadium in Etawah.
+Upon completion, it will be the fifth international cricket stadium in Uttar Pradesh after Green Park Stadium in Kanpur, Ekana Cricket Stadium in Lucknow, Greater Noida and Saifai International Cricket Stadium in Etawah.

 Overview and design

 As the venue is located in the holy city of Varanasi, its architectural design will draw inspiration from Lord Shiva, featuring distinctive elements like trident-shaped floodlights, crescent-shaped roof covers, ghat-steps like seating arrangements, Bilva-patra (Wood apple leaves) shaped metallic sheets on the facade and the media center will be shaped like a Damaru.